objectiveweb/router/README.md

     // From now on, you can get a configured PDO instance using
     $pdo = $app->create('PDO');

-When bound to paths, Controller dependencies are also automatically resolved.
-For example, if you defined the controller
+When bound to paths, Controller  (And dependencies of those dependencies) get automatically resolved.
+For example, if you define the controller

     <?php